visualization-literacy/CHI2024/src/content/posts/homepage.md

 By continuing critical discussions with diverse perspectives from the CHI community, we can deepen investigations of visualization literacy through multiple lenses, such as measurement, interventions, and pedagogy.
 Our specific aims are:

 - Serve as a platform for researchers, teachers, and students to **share experiences of measuring visualization literacy** skills, practices, and dispositions in classrooms, **identify challenges** in quantification, and **brainstorm** ways to improve measurement in practice.
-- Develop and prototype intervention ideas during group activities.
+- **Develop and prototype** intervention ideas during group activities.
-- Surface teachers' and researchers' existing knowledge to reassess current teaching practices, identify areas for improvement that align with visualization literacy, and brainstorm classroom instructional strategies targeting learners at different stages.
+- Surface teachers' and researchers' existing knowledge to **reassess current teaching practices**, **identify areas for improvement** that align with visualization literacy, and **brainstorm classroom instructional strategies** targeting learners at different stages.
-- Redefine visualization literacy as informed by visualization usage in everyday life.
+- **Redefine visualization literacy** as informed by visualization usage in everyday life.
-  Develop more concrete research agendas with existing and new collaborations targeting questions including:
-- Develop more concrete research agendas with existing and new collaborations targeting questions including:
+- Develop more **concrete research agendas** with existing and new collaborations targeting questions including:
   - How can we more effectively define and quantify visualization literacy?
   - How can we design and develop interventions that reach a broader audience?
   - How can we improve visualization pedagogy, both in terms of what skills to teach and how to teach them?